c0pymaster/c0pymaster.github.io/index.md

 ## About Me

 I am currently a junior researcher at the Euler International Mathematical Institute in Saint Petersburg, Russia.
-I have recently completed my PhD at St.Petersburg Department of Steklov Institute of Mathematics of Russian Academy of Sciences (PDMI RAS), supervised by [Fedor Petrov](https://math-cs.spbu.ru/en/people/petrov-f-v/).
+I have recently completed my PhD at St.Petersburg Department of Steklov Institute of Mathematics of Russian Academy of Sciences (PDMI RAS), advised by [Fedor Petrov](https://math-cs.spbu.ru/en/people/petrov-f-v/).

 You can find my CV [here](https://c0pymaster.github.io/pdf/CV.pdf).